AljoshaVieth/ObjektOrientiertesProgrammieren/README.md

 # ObjektOrientiertesProgrammieren
-Erstellt mit Clion.

-Es wurde mingw-w64 verwendet
+Created with Clion, CMake and mingw-w64